-If ovulation didn’t result in a pregnancy this time, then the egg disintegrates and is absorbed back into the body within 48 hours.
+If ovulation didn’t result in a pregnancy this time and you didn’t experience ovulation symptoms, then the egg disintegrates and is absorbed back into the body within 48 hours.
 The uterine lining is then shed about 2 weeks later during your menstrual period.

 Signs of Ovulation Bottom Line

-- Cervical mucus and position changes, and basal body temperature changes are symptoms of ovulation experienced by all women.
+- Cervical mucus and position changes, and basal body temperature changes are ovulation symptoms experienced by all women.